raspberrypi/documentation/hardware/raspberrypi/bootmodes/msd.md

 Ensure the output `0x3020000a` is correct.

-If you wish, you can remove the `program_usb_boot_mode` line from config.txt (make sure there is no blank line at the end) so that if you put the SD card in another Pi, it won't program USB boot mode.
+If you wish, you can remove the `program_usb_boot_mode` line from config.txt, so that if you put the SD card in another Raspberry Pi, it won't program USB boot mode.
+Make sure there is no blank line at the end of config.txt.
 You can do this with `sudo nano /boot/config.txt`, for example.

 ## Prepare the USB storage device
-Now that your Pi is USB boot-enabled, we can prepare a USB storage device to boot from.
-Start by inserting the USB storage device (which will be completely erased) into the Pi.
-Rather than downloading the Raspbian image again, we will copy it from the SD card on the Pi.
-The source device (sd card) will be `/dev/mmcblk0` and the destination device (USB disk) should be `/dev/sda` assuming you have no other USB devices connected.
+Now that your Raspberry Pi is USB boot-enabled, you can prepare a USB storage device to boot from.
+Start by inserting the USB storage device into the Raspberry Pi.
+Note that the USB storage device will be completely erased.
+Rather than downloading the Raspbian image again, we will copy it from the SD card on the Raspberry Pi.
+The source device (SD card) will be `/dev/mmcblk0` and the destination device (USB disk) should be `/dev/sda`, assuming you have no other USB devices connected.

 We will start by using Parted to create a 100MB FAT32 partition, followed by a Linux ext4 partition that will take up the rest of the disk.